Hope Movement Coalition receives $1 million in opioid settlement funding

 "The reality is, it could happen to any family at any time.
 Until conversations are had openly about the prevalence of Substance Use Disorder and the dangers of fentanyl for those experimenting, we will continue to lose residents in communities across the state.
 We are here to ensure those conversations start to take place, and that the families left behind have a community to support them.”

-According to CDC data released late last year, there was a 41 percent increase in illicit drug deaths from 2019 to 2020 in the state of Arkansas.
-As for fentanyl poisoning deaths in the state, there was a 73.2 percent increase from 2019 to 2020.
+According to CDC data released late last year, there was a 41% increase in illicit drug deaths from 2019 to 2020 in the state of Arkansas.
+As for fentanyl poisoning deaths in the state, there was a 73.2% increase from 2019 to 2020.

 (0) comments